 ORM or “Object/Relational Mapping” is a programming facility to map relational data onto virtual objects, so that the mismatch between the web application language and SQL is abstracted.
 The main advantage of this would be to simplify the code that would not need to contain explicit SQL statements and parameter matching and make it more robust in the case of schema migrations.
 In this case, the extremely dynamic nature of many queries would benefit for a move to ORM which would avoid unnecessary code.

-Other benefit of ORM would be to abstract SQL away, so that in the future a NoSQL solution working directly with non-scalar values can be used, but that is not currently in the scope of the rewrite as the dependences with other tools and performance don't justify this yet.
+Other benefit of ORM would be to abstract SQL away, so that in the future, a NoSQL solution working directly with non-scalar values can be used, but that is not currently in the scope of the rewrite as the dependences with other tools and performance don't justify this yet.

 For this rewrite of the Portal we will opt for using ORM for most of the queries, but in some cases with more specialized queries we will use a SQL pass-through (of course, with proper parametrization) to interact with the database.